porsche-design-system/porsche-design-system/packages/components/src/components/content/modal/modal.examples.md

 ## Fullscreen on mobile

 The Modal supports a `fullscreen` property.
-It should only be used on mobile / small breakpoints.
+Due to the size of fullscreen on desktop, it is easy to lose context for the consumer.
+Furthermore, you lose helpful functionality like backdrop click.
+This is why fullscreen modals are for mobile devices only.

 <Playground :markup="fullscreen"></Playground>